Higher Education

 We recognise other qualifications/experience and the contribution these bring to the programme.
 If a student does not meet the typical entry requirement and would like to apply, they are advised contact our curriculum team to discuss this further.

-HE | Please enquire | Students will be required to undertake a Disclosure Barring Service (DBS) check prior to engaging in counselling practice.
+HE Please enquire The tuition fee for this course is £6350.00 per year.
+Students will be required to undertake a Disclosure Barring Service (DBS) check prior to engaging in counselling practice.
 The majority of counselling agencies process DBS applications and waive fees on a student's behalf, however, there is a minority of agencies/placement hosts that require students to fund this independently at a cost of £44 (subject to change).
 The majority of counselling agencies/placement hosts provide professional indemnity/public liability insurance for students carrying out clinical hours at Level 5.
 There is a minority of agencies/placement hosts that require students to take out this privately.
 Costs for this can vary depending upon the insurance provider that the student chooses and is expected to cost around £45-£69 (subject to change).
 To maintain ethical practice, all counselling practitioners - both qualified and in training - must engage in counselling supervision.
 The intensity of supervision is increased during the training period.
 The British Association of Counselling and Psychotherapy (BACP) advise that students engage in a minimum of 1.5 hours per calendar month that meets a ratio of 8 hours of counselling to 1 hour of supervision.
 Supervision should be taken fortnightly.
 The majority of agencies/placement hosts fund supervision for students.
 For those that do not, it is the responsibility of the student to identify a suitable supervisor and pay any fees charged for this service.
 Fees vary depending on the supervisor that the student chooses.
 This can range from £25-£60 per hour (subject to change).
 We recommend that students join the BACP as a student counsellor.
 This provides students with a framework to support ethical and legal practice, and a range of tools, information and support to help with their studies.
 Additionally, the programme meets the requirements for students to apply to work toward accreditation post-qualification if they choose.
-This is at an annual cost of £86, or £43 if students are in receipt of certain state benefits/have no personal income (subject to change). |
+This is at an annual cost of £86, or £43 if students are in receipt of certain state benefits/have no personal income (subject to change).

 We want to unleash your learning potential while nurturing and developing your own growing philosophy.
 To elevate your experience, teaching will be immersive, with a dynamic blend of face-to-face and online lessons that create moments of creativity that are gateways to new knowledge.